Profiles

 Automating the mapping of land use and land cover

 The Chubut watershed, located on the arid Patagonian steppe, is the main source of water for 250,000 people.
 Due to climate change, water yield is expected to decrease by an estimated 20 to 40 percent in the Chubut River by the end of the century.
 Since 2018, Dr. Ana Liberoff of the Patagonian Institute for the Study of the Continental Ecosystems and her colleagues have worked to model the impacts of human practices on water quality and quantity.
 An important input for modeling human impacts are land use and land cover (LULC) maps.
 Deep learning neural network algorithms can facilitate standardized methods for producing consistent LULC maps, allowing for more accurate tracking of changes over time.
 The AI for Earth Innovation grant, a partnership between the Microsoft AI for Earth program and The National Geographic Society, is helping Dr. Liberoff’s team to automate LULC map production using a transdisciplinary approach.
-By combining remote sensor data, satellite imagery, and vegetation indices, the team will produce maps that can then be validated by stakeholders on the ground and used to predict future changes to land and water use.
+By combining remote sensing data and vegetation indices, the team will produce maps that can then be validated by stakeholders on the ground and used to predict future changes to land and water use.

 -